-A knowledge of natural homemade insecticides will go a long way towards a goal of producing non-toxic, healthy vegetables.
+Knowledge of natural homemade insecticides will go a long way towards the goal of producing non-toxic, healthy vegetables.

 Growing a garden is a fantastic way to get in touch with the food chain.
 It will increase your appreciation of the bounty of nature and the herculean efforts invested by those who farm our food.

 If you want to ensure that your efforts are sustainable, you’re going to want to avoid the use of chemical insecticides and focus on natural homemade alternatives.